Missouri rolls to 38-7 win over West Virginia in home opener

-After allowing the Cowboys to run for 297 yards in a 37-31 loss, the Tigers (1-1) limited the Mountaineers (1-1) to 30 yards rushing.
-Transfer quarterback Austin Kendall was just 15 of 25 for 137 yards, most of that coming on a late touchdown throw, and also had a pair of interceptions.
+“We were completely outplayed and outcoached in all phases,” West Virginia coach Neal Brown said.
+“This is key, and I want you all to listen to me on this: I’m very disappointed in our performance, but I’m not discouraged.
+I want that to be heard loud and clear.
+I’m not discouraged.”

-Just like last week, the Tigers got off to a quick start on Saturday.
-But unlike last week, when an ominous second quarter followed, coach Barry Odom’s team kept right on rolling.
+The Tigers weren’t discouraged by last week, either.
+But they sure were motivated.

 Okwuegbunam capped a 72-yard drive with his first touchdown reception to make it 10-0 late in the first quarter.
 Rountree scored from 10 yards out after a 59-yard march early in the second, then Okwuegbunam grabbed his second TD catch later in the quarter.
-And when Bryant found Barrett Banister in the final seconds of the first half, the Tigers had a 31-0 lead at the break.
+And when Bryant found Banister in the final seconds of the first half, the Tigers had built a 31-0 lead at the break.

 As for West Virginia, well, things went haywire right from the start.

-New coach Neal Brown called for an onside kick on the opening kickoff that didn’t work.
+Brown called for an onside kick to begin the game and it didn’t work.
 The Mountaineers went three-and-out on their first drive, then Kendall had tipped passes picked off to end each of the next two possessions.
 They even missed a field goal in the second quarter.

 West Virginia’s running game may have been the most embarrassing aspect of the day.
 Brown had vowed it would improve after managing 34 yards against James Madison last week, but the Mountaineers actually went backward in the first half — 15 attempts took them back six feet.